 We love what we do.
 We want to keep the SRB open-access to all readers and to maintain a vigorous, relevant program.
 Reader donations are a vital supplement to the funding we receive from government and private agencies.
 You can make a tax-deductible donation to support the SRB here.

 We love what we do and we’re proud of the reputation we’ve built.
-We want to maintain a vigorous, relevant program in the years to come – and we don’t want to put the SRB behind a paywall.
+We want to maintain a vigorous, relevant program in the years to come – and we are committed to keeping the SRB open-access.

-That’s why this month we are reaching out to SRB readers.
-We’re asking readers to consider making a tax-deductible donation to the Sydney Review of Books.
-All reader donations will be directed to our contributor budget, not production or administrations costs.
+We ask readers to consider making a tax-deductible donation to the SRB.
+All reader donations will be directed to our contributor budget, not production or administration costs.
 Donations will allow us to keep the SRB free for all readers and to pay our writers what they deserve.

 Let’s be transparent here.
 A bedrock of financial support for the SRB is provided by Western Sydney University, which pays the SRB’s staff salaries.
 That institutional backing has put the SRB in a much more secure position than many of our peers in the sector and means that we remain competitive in our applications for grant funding.
-As our production overheads are very low, over 90% of our grant funding is paid directly to writers.
-Even so, we are looking at budget cuts that will reduce the scope of our programming in the years ahead.
+As our production overheads are very low, most of our grant funding is paid directly to writers.
+Even so, our budget for 2023 is both precarious and patchy, and we will likely be presenting a reduced program.

 How will your donation help?